Do you want to grow indoor plants but don’t want to mess with dirty soil?

 How Do Green Plants That Grow In Water Make Their Food?

 Plants have a process called photosynthesis that allows them to use sunlight to convert nutrients and minerals into food.
 There is not much difference between the soil plant vs. water plants as both need sunlight and carbon dioxide to grow.

 The main difference comes from the delivery of nutrients.
 In water plants, it comes from minerals dissolved in the water, and the soil-based plant gets their nutrient from the soil.

 So there you have it all the plants that grow in water which you can get started with little to no effort.

-Also check out how to grow lemon tree from seed?
+Also, check out how to grow a lemon trees from seed?